 This is also the end point of the canoe trip.

-If you start with the bike tour, you can park at the parking lot behind Cafe “de Witte Borstel”, Koevaart 15 Meers (Elsloo) This is also the end point of the canoe tour.
+If you start the bike tour, you can park here in the parking lot behind Cafe “de Witte Borstel”, Koevaart 15 6181 PL Meers (Stein) This is also the end point of the canoe tour.

 Pay on the spot with cash and preferably the exact amount.
 We are on the border between the Netherlands and Belgium in a nature reserve.
 The mobile network here is often weak.
 Paying by card often creates a lot of hold-ups.
 See prices here.

 Groups can pay via bank transfer in advance.

 If you have not choose for the Canoe & Bike Combi, you can choose to use our taxi service.
 Attention!
 The taxi must be reserved in advance.

 Of course, you can also choose to arrange your own transportation.
 If you are coming with several cars, you can also put one of the cars at the end point beforehand and then pick up the other car at the end of the tour.
 The ride takes about 20 minutes single ride.

 - Reserve in advance.